cdzombak/thingshub/README.md

 * `githubLogin`: your Github username.
 Required.
 * `tagNamespace`: namespace to use as a prefix for tags imported from Github.
 Optional; default is "github".
-* `delegate`: the sync delegate used to communicate with the local task maager app.
+* `delegate`: the sync delegate used to communicate with the local task manager app.
 Optional; default is Things.
 Currently only Things is supported.
 * `map.label name` (`-"map.label name"` on the CLI, if you need spaces): map a Github label to a local tag name.
 Optional.
 * `repoOwner`: the owner of the Github repo to sync.
 Required.
 * `repoName`: the Github repo to sync.
 Required.